sraesch/distributed-workflow/doc/spec.md

 ## REST API
 The engine provides a REST API for managing the jobs.
 For detailed overview see the OpenAPI specification in [/doc/openapi.yml](openapi.yml).
+To see the the API in an interactive way, you can use the Swagger UI.
+To do so, click here [Swagger UI](https://editor.swagger.io/?url=https://raw.githubusercontent.com/sraesch/distributed-workflow/main/doc/openapi.yml).